Trex Composite Decking vs. timber

 We took reclaimed materials and turned them into something extraordinary: decking that looks amazing, lasts for decades, and frees you from the never-ending cycle of sanding and staining.
 It’s a deck designed to fit your life.
 Welcome to more time spent hosting, relaxing, and making memories, and less time dealing with repairs.
 It’s more than a deck—it’s a new way to live outside.

-Trex® Composite Decking Offers Unmatched Benefits Over Traditional Wood
+Trex® Composite Decking Offers Unmatched Benefits Over Traditional Timber

 No sanding, sealing, or painting—ever